kraken-hpc/kraken/examples/vbox/README.md

 ## How to use your own fork/branch

 For testing purposes, it can be nice to use your own fork & branch of kraken.
-You can easily do this by changing the host vars `kr_repo` and `kr_repo_version` in `kraken.yml`.  `kr_repo` should be the full URL for the repo (e.g. https://github.com/kraken-hpc/kraken.git).  `kr_repo_version` can be any branch or tag name.  `kr_repo_version` must be provided, even if it is "master".
+You can easily do this by changing the host vars `kr_repo` and `kr_repo_version` in `kraken.yml`.  `kr_repo` should be the full URL for the repo (e.g. https://github.com/kraken-hpc/kraken.git).  `kr_repo_version` can be any branch or tag name.  `kr_repo_version` must be provided, even if it is "main".

 ## Using custom kraken-build args